jarviscanada/jarvis_data_eng_JoelAttalla/python_data_analytics/README.md

 newer marketing strategies to promote those heavily-consumed products will also allow for an influx of profit.
 ## *Improvements*
+- To perform a more detailed analysis of LGS's consumer audience, using greater, more recent sample sizes of data would be recommended.
 - We suggest that the LGS team also analyze any age-specific trends.
 - Regarding cancelled orders, we think that it is also essential to assess which items are being cancelled and their respective data sets.